Fan Expo Chicago: History

+Nostalgia convention

 Chicago collectibles dealer Nancy Warner staged the area's first comic and collectibles convention on July 22–23, 1972, calling it Nostalgia '72, Chicago Comic Con.
 It attracted 2,000 attendees.
 She ran the show, which featured movie screenings, as well as dealers from as far as Los Angeles, Atlanta, Buffalo, New York, and Oklahoma City.
-In fact, in 1973 a rival show, called "Chicago Comic Con", produced by Mark Lully of the Atlantis Bookstore, was held at the Midland Hotel; guests included Stan Lee, Jim Steranko, and Mike Hinge.
+In 1973 an unrelated show, called "Chicago Comic Con", produced by Mark Lully of the Atlantis Bookstore, was planned to take place at the Midland Hotel with announced guests including Stan Lee, Jim Steranko, and Mike Hinge, but that show was cancelled.

+Chicago Comicon

-At that point, in 1975, Warner approached local comic book store owner Joe Sarno and his associate Mike Gold to produce the show.
+In 1975, Warner approached local comic book store owner Joe Sarno and his associate Mike Gold to produce the show.
 Their job was to overcome Chicago's reputation of being a sub-par convention city.
 Early in the process, George Hagenauer and comics retailer Larry Charet were brought in.
 Although Sarno wanted to name the show the Chicago Comic Art and Nostalgia Convention, he was voted down and the name Chicago Comicon was adopted.
 The first Chicago Comicon was held in the Playboy Towers Hotel on August 6–8, 1976.
-Special guests were Marvel Comics figurehead Stan Lee, DC Comics president Jenette Kahn, seminal cartoonist/editor Harvey Kurtzman, artist Mike Grell, and illustrator Tim Conrad.
+Special guests were Marvel Comics figurehead Stan Lee, DC Comics publisher Jenette Kahn, seminal cartoonist/editor Harvey Kurtzman, artist Mike Grell, and illustrator Tim Conrad.
 The show featured a comic auction benefiting Chicago's Alternative Schools Network (later auctions benefited the Literacy Volunteers of Chicago).
 The first Chicago Comicon attracted 2,100 attendees.

 In 1977, the Chicago Comicon moved back to the Pick-Congress Hotel, on 520 S. Michigan Avenue (the location of the 1973 show), where it remained until 1983.
 (The Pick-Congress was renamed the Americana-Congress Hotel in 1982.)
 The producers added Bob Weinberg to help coordinate the 1977 show.
 Attendance reached 3,000 at an admission charge of $3/day.
 The 1978 show was dubbed "Sweatcon" because of the extreme heat.
 The 1979 show was produced by Larry Charet and Bob Weinberg; it was the first year that Joe Sarno was not one of the show's organizers.
 Admission was $3.50/day.

 Show organizers hosted a "Chicago Minicon" on April 26–27, 1980, at the usual location of the Pick-Congress Hotel; guests included John Byrne, Max Allan Collins, Tim Conrad, Mike Grell, Paul Kupperberg, and Marv Wolfman.
 By 1980, the feature show admission was $4/day, and by 1982, it had gone up to $5/day.
 Will Eisner was the show's guest of honor for 1981 but was unable to attend due to an accident.
 He returned in 1982 as the guest of honor, which was the same year that the Chicago Comicon merged with Panopticon West, a Doctor Who convention.
 Again because of overwhelming heat it was dubbed "Sweatcon II."